connorlyon10/RadiologicalMonitoring/README.md

 # Radiological Monitoring: a Data Science Case Study
-The repository contains a Jupyter Notebook case study of 4 years of radiological monitoring data from the Food Standards Agency (FSA).
-The project was completed as coursework for the module "Programming for Data Science" and received a Distinction.
+A Data Science case study made from 4 years of radiological monitoring data from the Food Standards Agency (FSA).
+The project was completed as coursework for the module "Programming for Data Science" and received a Distinction (>70%).

 ## Summary
 The Food Standards Agency (FSA) routinely test isotope levels in various consumables across the United Kingdom.
 Common examples include meat, fish, eggs, milk, grain, soil, air and water.
 A simple analysis found that significantly more readings are taken in or around Sellafield, a town in Cumbria.
 Research revealed that Sellafield is home to Sellafield nuclear site, previously known as Windscale.
 Windscale was victim to a significant nuclear disaster in 1957 (see more [here](https://en.wikipedia.org/wiki/Windscale_fire)).